10 Ways to Increasing Your Small Business Profit Margins (With Examples & Tips)

 Actionable Tips:

-- Regularly review supplier contracts to identify opportunities for cost reductions.
+- Regularly review supplier contracts to identify new opportunities for cost reductions like shipping fees.

 - Consider sourcing from multiple vendors to increase competition and negotiate better rates.